Olakunmi1/ShopRUs-API/README.md

   Swashbuckle.AspNetCore.SwaggerUI" Version="6.0.1"

   Step2: Database targeted is SQLServer but feel free to opt in for any database.
-  Your connectin string lives in appsettings.json, although, i abstracted mine into Secret.json file which isnt published.
+  The connection string lives in appsettings.json, although, i abstracted mine into Secret.json file which isnt published.

+Note: The Sql Create Table Statements can be found in the Migration folder named 'Çreate Table".

+Lastly the 'SeedData' can be found in the ApplicationDbContext class, uncomment the line of code and run 'Add-migration SeedData' via your package manager Consoleto seed database.